-Incorporating eco-friendly design features into contemporary office spaces has become a standard practice by now and with constant developments in materials and technology, this is no longer a challenging task.
-For instance, a very bright future lies in the use of glass in eco-builds and more and more businesses are installing photovoltaic glass window panes that absorb solar energy that powers the commercial space.
+Incorporating eco-friendly design features into contemporary office spaces has become a standard practice by now.
+And with constant developments in materials and technology, this is no longer a challenging task.
+For instance, a very bright future lies in the use of glass in eco-builds.
+Additionally, more and more businesses are installing photovoltaic glass window panes.
+Which absorb solar energy that powers the commercial space.

 Biophilic design is another great practice that uses nature as an architectural tool and includes it throughout the space using a variety of textures, patterns, live plants and natural light.

-Interior design has a powerful impact bit only on our homes but on workspaces as well, and it aims at creating a wholesome space that brings together all relevant features to help employees feel inspired, productive and comfortable.
-As design trends change to meet the requirements of businesses, one thing remains constant – the need to have a functional space that corresponds to the company’s needs and enhances workers’ performance and creativity.
+Interior design has a powerful impact bit only on our homes.
+But on workspaces as well, and it aims at creating a wholesome space.
+That brings together all relevant features to help employees feel inspired, productive and comfortable.
+As design trends change to meet the requirements of businesses, one thing remains constant.
+The need to have a simple space that corresponds to the company’s needs and enhances workers’ performance and creativity.

 By Lillian Connors